Olé, Olé, Olé: Usage outside sports

 The chant was adapted by the Nationalist Party for the 1987 Maltese general election campaign.
 The chorus of the song was changed to "Olé, Olé, Olé, Nazzjonalisti" referring to the supporters of the Nationalist party.

 The chant was also adapted by protesters during the Romanian Revolution while Nicolae Ceaușescu fled Bucharest as "Ole, Ole, Ole, Ole, Ceaușescu nu mai e (Ceaușescu is no more)".

 When the border at the Berlin Wall opened and citizens were permitted to cross freely on 9 November 1989, people were heard chanting "Ole, Ole, Ole" while waving the German flag.

 When The Rolling Stones performed in Havana for the first time in 2016, the crowds chanted "Ole, Ole, Ole".

 During a campaign stop in Montreal leading up to the 2021 Canadian federal election, New Democratic Party leader Jagmeet Singh led supporters at Parc Raymond-Préfontaine in the Mercier–Hochelaga-Maisonneuve borough in singing a remixed version of the song, changing "Olé, Olé Olé Olé… Olé, Olé" to "Oser, Oser Oser Oser… Ensemble Ensemble".
 "Oser ensemble" is the French version of the NDP's "Dare Together" campaign slogan that the party used during the 2021 Canadian election.

 In 2022, supporters of Brazilian President-elect Luiz Inácio Lula da Silva chanted "Olê, olê, olê, olá, Lula, Lula".

-In november 2023, during Taylor Swift’s concerts in Buenos Aires, as part of The Eras Tour, the argentine audience sang ”Olé, Olé, Olé, Olé, Taylor, Taylor”.
+In November 2023, during Taylor Swift’s concerts in Buenos Aires, as part of The Eras Tour, the argentine audience sang ”Olé, Olé, Olé, Olé, Taylor, Taylor”.

-In July 2018 and May 2024, During Vocaloid's concerts in Mexico City (CDMX), as part of Miku Expo, the mexican audience sang "Olé, Olé, Olé, Olé, Miku, Miku".

 In the movie Furiosa: A Mad Max Saga, the song can be heard when Furiosa arrives at the Bullet Farm.

-On August 5, 2025, while Linkin Park was performing at the bell center in Montreal, fans broke out into renditions of "Ole".